superfly/docs/flyctl/cmd/flyctl_redis_delete.md

 ## See Also

-* [flyctl redis](/docs/flyctl/redis/)	 - Launch and manage Redis clusters managed by Upstash.com
+* [flyctl redis](/docs/flyctl/redis/)	 - Launch and manage Redis databases managed by Upstash.com